adrHuerta/rainfall_onset/README.md

 # rainfall_onset

-Several appiroaches have been developed over the years for analysing the onset and cessation  of rainfall seasons.
+Several approaches have been developed over the years for analysing the onset and cessation  of rainfall seasons.
 Here, it is used the method of [Zhang et al. (2018)](https://doi.org/10.5194/bg-15-319-2018) which is based on the work of [Liebmann et al. (2012)](https://doi.org/10.1175/JCLI-D-11-00157.1).

 ## Method